Apparatus to visualize flows in superfluid $^4$He below 1 K: Conclusions

 \section{Conclusions}

-An apparatus was constructed, capable of taking photos of the light emitted by small fluorescent particles dispersed in superfluid \4 at temperatures down to 0.2\,K, also in rotation.
-The images of an area of dimensions 2.3\,mm $\times $ 11\,mm can be taken at up to 990 frames per second with the spatial resolution of particle's positions of $\sim 30$\,$\mu$m.
+We constructed a versatile apparatus with optical access to superfluid helium at temperatures down to $\sim 0.1$\,K, also in rotation.
+It is capable of taking photos of the light emitted by fluorescent particles dispersed in superfluid \4.
+Images can be taken at up to 990 frames per second with the spatial resolution of particle positions of $\sim 5$\,$\mu$m.

-With excimer molecules He$_2^*$, only the cumulative brightness of the emitted light and not the positions of individual molecules could be recorded.
+With clouds of excimer molecules He$_2^*$, only the mean local intensity of the emitted fluorescent light and not the positions of individual molecules could be recorded.
 The analysis of the absorption spectroscopy of He$_2^*$ at temperatures down to 0.2\,K and of the dynamics of the propagation of a jet of the normal component, decorated by He$_2^*$, at temperatures near 1\,K will be published elsewhere.

-With micron-sized polymer particles, clear trajectories of particles could be recorded, which then allowed their analysis in terms of either PIV or PTV to be applied.
-The analysis of the tracks of these particles, trapped by vortex lines or free, at temperatures 0.2\,K--1.2\,K is ongoing.
+With micron-sized polymer particles, images of individual particles and their clumps at frame rate up to 990\,fps could be recorded.
+An analysis of smooth trajectories of clumps of several dozen particles, launched upwards and then relaxing towards settling at a constant terminal velocity at temperature $T=1.00$\,K, is mainly consistent with the assumptions that these clumps are not trapped by vortex lines and experience a linear Stokes drag from the viscosity of stationary normal component.
+The analysis of the trajectories of all types of particles, either trapped by vortex lines or free, at temperatures 0.2\,K--1.2\,K is ongoing.